kawaicheung/book-on-naming-things/manuscript/Ch_Verbs.md

 }
 ```

-If, instead, I had settled for the more generic `Create`, my penchant for consistent naming would drive me to a corresponding method like this:
+If, instead, I had settled for the more generic `Create`, a consistently named sibling method might look like this:

 ```C#
 public string RecreateAPIKey()